DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 TBQ takes as as input a trajectory and a set of trajectories and returns a voting vector.
 Each element of this vector corresponds to the voting that a specific element has received, for example the ith element of the voting vector correspond to the voting of the ith segment.
-More specifically, it takes as input a trajectory, calculates its trajectory buffer (i.e. its spatial enlargement in space), returns the segments of all other trajectories that overlap with it and calculates its voting.
+The voting of the ith segment is defined by the number of the objects that follow this segment along with time, space and direction and it is actually how many trajectories are "close enough" to it during its lifespan w.r.t a spatial threshold.
+More specifically, in order to achive this the TBQ takes as input a trajectory, calculates its trajectory buffer (i.e. its spatial enlargement in space), returns the segments of all other trajectories that overlap with it and calculates its voting.

 	SET enable_seqscan = off;--Forcing the system to use the index.
 We need this because TBQ is index based